 When in… Europe:

-The borrowed life guard jacket – All you need to know is that I borrowed one, did a slow motion Baywatch run down the beach, had a photo, pretended to be a life guard, freaked out when a kid hurt himself and thought I could help, and have the jacket back.
+The borrowed life guard jacket – All you need to know is that I borrowed one, did a slow motion Baywatch run down the beach, had a photo, pretended to be a life guard, freaked out when a kid hurt himself and thought I could help him, and gave the jacket back.
 Why wouldn’t you get one?

 Socks and sandals – You know it’s a bad look when people would rather see your bare feet than what you are currently displaying to the world… Let me just clarify one thing.
 I do not endorse this look.
 Especially if you have sandals that go in between your toes.
 How do you even grip the shoe???
 Anyway, if you are a wearer of the sock and sandal.
 I salute you for your courage, but I do not applaud you.